jasperschalla/timeit/README.md

 Go to the folder of your choice and clone this repo with `git clone git@github.com:jasperschalla/timeit.git .`.

+Build the project by running `cargo build --release`.
+Cargo should already be installed at this point.

 Add the path of the release version to your .bashrc (or .zshrc) file by running `echo 'export PATH="<your_project_directory>/target/release:$PATH"' >> ~/.bashrc`.

 Now you can run `timeit --help` to see if it works and is recognized.